What Is Jon Corzine's Net Worth?

 Personal Life

 Corzine married his high school, Joanne Dougherty, in 1969 when he was 22.
-During their 33 year marriage, they had three children together – Jennifer, Josh, and Jeffrey.
-In 2002, they separated and then divorced in 2003.
+During their 33-year marriage, they had three children together – Jennifer, Josh, and Jeffrey.
+Jon and Joanne separated in 2002, and their divorce was finalized in November 2003.

 As a divorce settlement, Jon agreed to give Joanne $350 million in cash and assets, almost exactly half of the fortune he earned during his decades at Goldman.

-In 2004, he began dating psychotherapist Sharon Elghanayan.
+In 2004, Corzine began dating psychotherapist Sharon Elghanayan.
 The two married in November of 2010 in a ceremony presided over by Chief Justice of the New Jersey Supreme Court, Stuart Rabner.
-In 2014, his youngest son Jeffrey committed suicide in Mexico.
+In 2014, his youngest son, Jeffrey, died by suicide in Mexico.

 Hamptons Mansion/Tepper Revenge

-In 2002 she filed for divorce.
+In 2002, Joanne filed for divorce.
 One of Joanne's biggest stipulations in the divorce was that she get the Hamptons house.
-In the end Corzine grudgingly agreed.
-In 2010 Joanne sold the home for $45 million to one of Jon's former Goldman Sachs colleagues, a man named David Tepper who in addition to earning billions as a hedge fund manager absolutely HATED Jon Corzine for repeatedly rejecting him for partnership.
+In the end, Corzine grudgingly agreed.
+In 2010, Joanne sold the home for $45 million to one of Jon's former Goldman Sachs colleagues, a man named David Tepper, who, in addition to earning billions as a hedge fund manager, absolutely HATED Jon Corzine for repeatedly rejecting him for partnership.

-In what many have called an extremely cold act of revenge, Tepper proceeded to flatten the former Corzine mansion and replaced it with one double the size.
+In what many have called an extremely cold act of revenge, Tepper flattened the former Corzine mansion and replaced it with one double its size.